Kong/docs.konghq.com/app/konnect/servicehub/index.md

 ## {{site.base_gateway}} plugins

-Plugins can be configured to run in a variety of contexts, ranging from a specific Service version or Route to all Service versions.
+Plugins can be configured to run in a variety of contexts, ranging from a specific service version or route to all service versions.
 Plugins can execute actions inside {{site.konnect_product_name}} before or after a request has been proxied to the upstream API, as well as on any incoming responses.